screwdriver-cd/guide/docs/cluster-management/developing-locally.md

 ## Developing locally with executor queue and queue service

-Instead of using single docker executor, we can use redis queue to enable screwdriver to run more sophisticated [workflow](https://docs.screwdriver.cd/user-guide/configuration/workflow) such as: `build_periodically ` and `freezeWindow`.
+Instead of using single Docker executor, we can use the Redis queue to enable Screwdriver to run more sophisticated [workflows](https://docs.screwdriver.cd/user-guide/configuration/workflow) such as: `build_periodically ` and `freezeWindow`.

-### Step 1: Install redis server and client
+### Step 1: Install Redis server and client

-> We uses [brew](https://brew.sh/) as Package Manager for mac, you need to have `brew` installed locally prior to proceeding.
+> We uses [brew](https://brew.sh/) as a Package Manager for Mac, you need to have `brew` installed locally prior to proceeding.

 ```bash
 brew install redis